harumuki/thorsten-hans.com/_posts/2019-02-11-terraform-the-definitive-guide.md

 ```

-Of course, those `export` commands are not required if the suggested *Azure Subscription* matches the current one choosen one in *Azure CLI*, but it's a good practice and critical to understand.
+Of course, those `export` commands are not required if the suggested *Azure Subscription* matches the current one chosen one in *Azure CLI*, but it's a good practice and critical to understanding.
 Especially if *Terraform* will be executed without human interaction (eg. on the build server).

 For further information on how to configure the different authentication mechanisms, check out the [official provider documentation](https://www.terraform.io/docs/providers/azurerm/index.html){:target="_blank"}.

 ## Your first Azure Environment with Terraform

-Having the provider configuration in place, it's time to dig into Azure specific resources and datasources.
+Having the provider configuration in place, it's time to dig into Azure specific resources and data sources.
 Everything in Azure belongs to a *Resource Group* so let's get started it:

 ```hcl
 provider "azurerm" {